Board / Staff

-Janet is the owner of Webb Design Inc., a design and marketing company focused on the tourism industry and the fine arts arena.
+Janet was the owner of Webb Design Inc., a design and marketing company focused on the tourism industry and the fine arts arena, until her retirement in 2015.
+She is involved with several other Taos arts organizations – Paseo Project, Harwood Museum of Art, included.
 She has lived in Taos since 1974.

 Prudy Abeln, Treasurer

 BA in Political Science/Education from Colorado College and an MBA from the University of Utah.
-Most of her career she was a Mortgage Loan Officer with Wells Fargo Home Mortgage.
-She is currently involved in Taos as President Taos Assn of Bed & Breakfast Inns (TABBI), Elder at First Presbyterian Church, Asst.
-Governor, District 5520, Rotary International, Assoc.
-Board of the Taos Art Museum.
-Prudy is co-owner with her husband John of Dreamcatcher Bed & Breakfast Inn.
+Most of her career Prudy was a Mortgage Loan Officer with Wells Fargo Home Mortgage.
+She is Past President of Taos Association of B&B Inns as well as immediate Past President of New Mexico Bed & Breakfast Association (NMBBA).
+She is also a past Assistant Governor for Rotary District 5520.

 Rebecca Lenzini, Secretary